AP English Literature Websites

 - Character Facebook Project - Five templates for a Facebook projects

-- Dante's Inferno & Infernal Grammar - Uses The Inferno to teach grammar.
+- Dante's Inferno & Infernal Grammar - This site uses The Inferno to teach grammar.
 In this case grammar IS hell.

 - Grammar Bytes - There's no ignoring this 500 lb. gorilla.
 There are terms, handouts, exercises and more.

-- Owl at Purdue - All things MLA and grammar.
-A very comprehensive explanation in clear terms of grammar rules.
+- Owl at Purdue - Owl offers all things MLA and grammar.
+It's a very comprehensive explanation in clear terms of grammar rules.

 - Template My Lit.
 Space - Template for an Internet Lit.
 Space project courtesy of Broward County, FL.